-- (vii) maintain and install windshields and panels; - (viii) jack or hoist complete aircraft; or - (ix) balance flight control surfaces; - (g) non-destructive inspection and testing using dye penetrants and magnetic, ultrasonic, radiographic, fluorescent or holographic inspection techniques; and - (h) the functions with respect to inspection of metal structures are the inspection of metal structures using appropriate inspection equipment to perform the inspections required on an aircraft. - (3) An approved maintenance organisation holding a Class 1 or 2 airframe rating for composite aircraft shall, in addition to having the capability to perform the appropriate functions in Class 1, 2, 3 or 4 airframe ratings, have the following equipment- - (a) autoclave capable of providing positive pressure and temperature consistent with materials used; - (b) a circulating oven with vacuum capability storage equipment, such as freezer, refrigerator, and temperature control cabinets or other definitive storage areas; - (c) honeycomb core cutters; - (d) non-destructive inspection equipment such as x-ray, ultrasonic, or other types of acoustic test equipment as recommended by the manufacturer; - (e) cutting tools, such as carbide saws or router bits, suitable for cutting and trimming composite structures; - (f) scales adequate to ensure proper proportioning by mass of epoxy adhesive and resins; - (g) mechanical pressure equipment such as vacuum bagging or sand bags, as appropriate;
+- (vii) jack or hoist complete aircraft; and - (viii) balance flight control surfaces; - (g) non-destructive inspection and testing using dye penetrants and magnetic, ultrasonic, radiographic, fluorescent or holographic inspection techniques; and - (h) the function with respect to inspection of metal structures is the inspection of metal structures using appropriate inspection equipment to perform the inspections required on an aircraft. - (3) An approved maintenance organisation holding a class 1 or 2 airframe rating for composite aircraft shall, in addition to having the capability to perform the appropriate functions in class 1, 2, 3 or 4 airframe ratings, have the following equipment- - (a) autoclave capable of providing positive pressure and temperature consistent with the materials used; - (b) a circulating oven with vacuum capability storage equipment, such as freezer, refrigerator, and temperature control cabinets or other definitive storage areas; - (c) honeycomb core cutters; - (d) non-destructive inspection equipment such as x-ray, ultrasonic, or other types of acoustic test equipment as recommended by the manufacturer; - (e) cutting tools, such as carbide saws or router bits, suitable for cutting and trimming composite structures; - (f) scales adequate to ensure proper proportioning by mass of epoxy adhesive and resins; - (g) mechanical pressure equipment such as vacuum bagging or sand bags, as appropriate; - (h) thermocouple probes necessary to monitor cure temperatures;

-- (h) thermocouple probes necessary to monitor cure temperatures; - (i) hardness testing equipment using heat guns that are thermostatically controlled for curing repairs; and - (j) appropriate inspection equipment to perform inspection of composite structures as recommended by the manufacturer and as required for inspection of an aircraft under these Regulations. - (4) For a power plant rating, Class 1 and 2- - (a) the functions with respect to maintenance and alteration of powerplants, including replacement of parts are to- - (i) perform chemical and mechanical cleaning; - (ii) perform disassembly operations; - (iii) replace bushings, bearings, pins, and inserts; - (iv) perform heating operations that may involve the use of the recommended techniques that require controlled heating facilities; - (v) perform chilling or shrinking operations; - (vi) remove and replace studs; - (vii) inscribe or affix identification information; - (viii) paint powerplants and components; and - (ix) apply anticorrosion treatment for parts; - (b) the functions with respect to inspection of all parts, using appropriate inspection aids are to- - (i) determine precise clearances and tolerances of all parts; and - (ii) inspect alignment of connecting rods, crankshafts and impeller shafts;
+- (i) hardness testing equipment using heat guns that are thermostatically controlled for curing repairs; and - (j) appropriate inspection equipment to perform inspection of composite structures as recommended by the manufacturer and as required for inspection of an aircraft under these Regulations. - (4) For a power plant rating of class 1 and 2- - (a) the functions with respect to maintenance and alteration of power plants, including replacement of parts are to- - (i) perform chemical and mechanical cleaning; - (ii) perform disassembly operations; - (iii) replace bushings, bearings, pins, and inserts; - (iv) perform heating operations that may involve the use of the recommended techniques that require controlled heating facilities; - (v) perform chilling or shrinking operations; - (vi) remove and replace studs; - (vii) inscribe or affix identification information; - (viii) paint power plants and components; and - (ix) apply anti corrosion treatment for parts; - (b) the functions with respect to inspection of all parts, using appropriate inspection aids are to- - (i) determine precise clearances and tolerances of all parts; and - (ii) inspect alignment of connecting rods, crankshafts and impeller shafts;

-- (iii) accomplish routine machine work including ream inserts, bushings, bearings and other similar components and reface valves. - (c) the functions with respect to accomplishment of assembly operations are to- - (i) perform valve and ignition-timing operations; - (ii) fabricate and test ignition harnesses; - (iii) fabricate and test rigid and flexible fluid lines; - (iv) prepare engines for long or short term storage; and - (v) hoist engines by mechanical means. - (5) An approved maintenance organisation holding a Class 3 powerplant rating shall, in addition to having the capability to perform the appropriate functions as required for Class 1 and 2 powerplant ratings, have the following- - (a) testing equipment; - (b) surface treatment anti-gallant equipment; - (c) functional equipment requirements as recommended by the manufacturer; and - (d) appropriate inspection equipment. - (6) The functions for propeller rating Class 1 are to- - (a) remove and install propellers; - (b) maintain and alter propellers, including installation and replacement of parts to- - (i) replace bladed tipping; - (ii) refinish wood propellers; - (iii) make wood inlays; - (iv) refinish plastic blades;
+- (c) accomplish routine machine work including ream inserts, bushings, bearings and other similar components and reface valves; and - (d) the functions with respect to accomplishment of assembly operations are to- - (i) perform valve and ignition-timing operations; - (ii) fabricate and test ignition harnesses; - (iii) fabricate and test rigid and flexible fluid lines; - (iv) prepare engines for long or short term storage; and - (v) hoist engines by mechanical means. - (5) An approved maintenance organisation holding a class 3 power plant rating shall, in addition to having the capability to perform the appropriate functions required for class 1 and 2 power plant ratings, have the following- - (a) testing equipment; - (b) surface treatment anti-gallant equipment; - (c) functional equipment requirements recommended by the manufacturer; and - (d) appropriate inspection equipment. - (6) The functions for the propeller rating class 1 are to- - (a) remove and install propellers; - (b) maintain and alter propellers, including installation and replacement of parts to- - (i) replace blade tipping; - (ii) refinish wood propellers; - (iii) make wood inlays; - (iv) refinish plastic blades;